taishi-i/awesome-ChatGPT-repositories/README.md

  * [langchain-aiplugin](https://github.com/langchain-ai/langchain-aiplugin) - shoutout to @langchainai for their amazing work on the langchain aiplugin! i can't wait to test it out and see how it enhances my chatgpt experience. check out the repository here:  #langchains #chatgpt #aiplugins
  * [plugins-quickstart](https://github.com/openai/plugins-quickstart) - Get a ChatGPT plugin up and running in under 5 minutes!
  * [dangermode](https://github.com/rgbkrk/dangermode) - Dangermode is a ChatGPT Plugin written with Python and FastAPI that allows ChatGPT to execute code snippets in an IPython session.
+ * [web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
+Everything runs inside the browser with no server support.
  * [examples](https://github.com/pinecone-io/examples) - 如果你对如何开发chatgpt plugin感兴趣，推荐看一下这个视频，完整的介绍了：1. 什么是chatgpt plugin2. 如何开发一个langchain文档查询的chatgpt plugin3. 如何安装调试chatgpt plugin视频：：
  * [chat-gpt-jupyter-extension](https://github.com/jflam/chat-gpt-jupyter-extension) - A browser extension that lets you chat with ChatGPT from any local Jupyter notebook.
  * [web-stable-diffusion](https://github.com/mlc-ai/web-stable-diffusion) - Bringing stable diffusion models to web browsers.
 Everything runs inside the browser with no server support.